RenKa0/RenKa0/README.md

 # Introduction

-I am a full-stack programmer from Colombia with 2 years of experience and have been on the platform since 2017 (starting from another account).
+I am a full-stack programmer from Colombia with 2 years of experience and I am on the platform since 2017 (starting from another account) which has brought 12.5M+ visits to the platform .

-My motivations and focus are always on creating complex, optimized, functional, and expandable systems
+My motivations and focus are always in creating complex, optimized, functional and expandable systems.

 I count on experience in sections such as:
 - Implementing and working with VFX (I don't create them)